-From freckles to age spots to scarring, an uneven complexion makes many of us self-conscious.
-While there are many skin lightening products and solutions on the market, they aren’t all created equal, and some could even be dangerous.
-Knowing what to look for could help you choose a safe option if you find you just can’t get past having patchy skin.
+While there are many skin-lightening products and solutions on the market, they aren’t all created equal, and some could even be dangerous.
+Knowing what to look for can help you choose a safe option if you find yourself wanting a more even complexion.

-Hyperpigmentation, or “dark spots,” can be caused by acne scars, excessive sun exposure, or hormonal changes, according to David E. Bank, MD, of New York-Presbyterian Hospital.
-“There are a variety of creams and serums that patients can use to help lighten, brighten, and diminish dark areas over time,” he says.
+“There are a variety of creams and serums that patients can use to help lighten, brighten, and diminish dark areas over time,” he said.

 It’s recommended that people only use products containing hydroquinone on a short-term basis, if at all.
-If you experience irritation, unusual darkening of the skin, or any other side effects, discontinue use immediately.
+If you experience irritation, unusual darkening of the skin, or any other side effects, stop using it immediately.

 Products like Retin-A and Renova are an alternate solution.
-They contain ingredients such as alpha-hydroxy acid and retinoic acid, which work to increase cell turnover, speed up exfoliation, and promote new, healthy skin growth.
+They contain retinoic acid, which works to increase cell turnover, speed up exfoliation, and promote new, healthy skin growth.

 These ingredients can be considerably drying and make the skin more sensitive to the sun’s rays.
-If you opt for these solutions, understand that they can take a few months to work, and make sure you wear sunscreen every day.
+If you opt for these solutions, understand that they can take a few months or longer to work.
+Make sure you wear sunscreen every day.

-There are several different types of laser treatment, and this solution works faster than topical products.
+There are several different types of laser treatment.
+This solution works faster than topical products.
 But, needless to say, there are risks.

 With laser skin lightening, you may experience: